Moon Bears Natural History

 The Moon Bears During Your Day Out in Kent

 At Wingham Wildlife Park the two moon bears can be found in little Himalaya behind the dinosaur zoo.
-Aroon (Male) and Mika (female) moved to Wingham Wildlife Park in 2017 and are fed a wide variety of foods here at the park such as a mixture of fruit and vegetables, eggs, dog biscuits, seeds, insects and sometimes a little honey and peanut butter.
+Aroon (Male) and Mika (female) moved to Wingham Wildlife Park in 2017 and are fed a wide variety of foods here at the park such as a mixture of fruit and vegetables, eggs, dog biscuits, seeds, insects and occasionally have honey and peanut butter as a treat.